 - 1.1.1.
-World Boxing Competitions use a single-elimination format, unless specified otherwise in the Event Rules - 1.1.2.
+World Boxing Competitions generally use a single-elimination format.
+Where suitable, different competition formats can be considered by the World Boxing Executive Board (such as double elimination or repechage, round robin, plate, YOG format, etc.), the details of which are to be specified in the Event Rules. - 1.1.2.
 A Competition usually covers multiple days - 1.1.3.
-Boxers compete in their respective Age and Weight Categories - 1.1.4.
+Men and Women Boxers compete in their respective Age and Weight Categories - 1.1.4.
 Boxers aim to progress through preliminary rounds, quarter-finals, semi-finals and the finals. - 1.1.5.
 Within a Competition, each Bout consists of three (3) rounds and two (2) rest periods between the rounds. - 1.1.6.
-The duration of the rounds are: - Three (3) minutes for Elite and U19 Age Category Competitions, and - Two (2) minutes for U17 Age Category Competitions - 1.1.7.
+The duration of the rounds is: - Three (3) minutes for Elite and U19 Age Category Competitions, and - Two (2) minutes for U17 Age Category Competitions - 1.1.7.
 The duration of the rest periods between rounds is one (1) minute for all Competitions.